4 Ways the Inflation Reduction Act Can Help Homeowners Save Money

 And if you insure your home with Lemonade, you can cover your solar panels against mechanical breakdown by adding our Equipment Breakdown Coverage endorsement.
 This added layer of protection costs only about $3/month for Lemonade homeowners.

-To qualify for these rebates, you need to meet certain energy-efficiency criteria, like purchasing appliances with Energy Star ratings.
-Your income also can’t be more than 150% of your county’s median income.
+To qualify, you need to meet specific energy-efficiency criteria – like purchasing Energy Star-rated appliances, and your household income can’t exceed 150% of your county’s median income.

 Securing your investment